aldoportillo/TAA-Logistics-Server/README.md

 1. **SMTP Mailer**: Setup SMTP in production.rb
 2. **Configure CSRF**: Make sure only the main domain can make requests to the API
+3. **Configure CORS**: Make sure to switch cors to the domain: # config/initializers/cors.rb